Margalit Fox: Biography

 Fox has said: "In the course of an obit, you’re charged with taking your subject from the cradle to the grave, which gives you a natural narrative arc. ...
 98 percent of the obit has nothing to do with death, but with life. ...
 We like to say it’s the jolliest department in the paper."
 Fox is featured in Vanessa Gould's 2016 documentary film Obit about the New York Times obituary staff.
 She considers that her journalism work was the perfect training for book writing: "All of the structural devices that a book requires – the formal techniques that give a story its shape; keep it moving along nicely; and introduce the reader, bit by comfortable bit, to new concepts – are already fully present in any good newspaper article.
 It becomes, then, simply a question of magnitude … and endurance."

+In their review of Conan Doyle for the Defense (2018), The Guardian said Fox "has worked hard to reshape a classic Edwardian murder case to make it fit with our times.
+In particular, she wants us to see that the racialisation of crime is nothing new: bad science and economic insecurity have long been responsible for creating 'out groups' on whom we dump our worst terrors."
+Reviewing the same book, The Wall Street Journal praised Fox's "eye for the telling detail, a forensic sense of evidence and a relish for research."

 In 2022 her book, The Confidence Men: How Two Prisoners of War Engineered the Most Remarkable Escape in History, was nominated for the Edgar Award in the category of Best Fact Crime.
 The New York Times Book Review said that Fox "unspools the men's delightfully elaborate prison-break scheme in nail-biting episodes that advance like a narrative Rube Goldberg machine".
-She is adapting the book for Thunder Road Films in her screenwriting debut.
+Later that year, Thunder Road Films announced that it was developing a film adaptation of the book, with Fox writing the screenplay.

 Fox is married to writer and critic George Robinson.